 So you see, there is huge – and often still untapped – potential for the use of floor markings or floor tape.
 Before you start to seek out the corresponding potential in your own manufacturing environment, I would like to say a few important words about the color-coding and its meaning used for floor tape.

 ISO 7010 defines relevant symbols and safety colors.
 Generally speaking, the symbols and colors can be divided into the following five categories:

 - Prohibition signs (signal red, RAL 3001)

 When planning floor markings, they should also reflect the specified colors (ISO 3864) and symbols for the individual categories.

 When are you going to begin the planning and implementation of corresponding floor markings?

-It is especially important that the various floor markings are already incorporated with appropriate dimensional information when planning the production layout.
+It is especially important that the various floor markings are already incorporated with appropriate dimensional information when planning the production floor layout.
 That will simplify realization when the plans are implemented.
-When choosing a material for the markings, long-life floor markings are to be preferred to ensure that they also remain properly visible for a long time to come.
+When choosing a material for the markings, long-life, walking-working floor markings for the facility floors are to be preferred to ensure that they also remain properly visible for a long time to come.

 No problem, simply subscribe to our Blog-News!